George Bush Intercontinental Airport: 21st century

-Future

-George Bush Intercontinental Airport is currently undergoing a $1.3 billion capital improvement program called the IAH Terminal Redevelopment Program (ITRP).
+In 2020, George Bush Intercontinental Airport began undergoing a $1.3 billion capital improvement program called the IAH Terminal Redevelopment Program (ITRP).
 The flagship project of this program is the construction of the Mickey Leland International Terminal (MLIT), which will consolidate what is today Terminal D and Terminal E into one centralized terminal including a shared ticketing, departure, and arrival hall.
 Terminal D will be extensively refurbished with a new concourse, Pier D West, being constructed.
 The ITRP should be complete by late 2024 or early 2025.
 Future expansion plans call for a Central D and East D pier to be built as passenger numbers grow, with the full project being capable of handling 33 million enplaned international passengers annually.

 Facilities

 Terminals

-George Bush Intercontinental Airport has five terminals and 161 total gates, 131 with jet bridges and 30 hardstands.
+George Bush Intercontinental Airport has five terminals and 121 total gates.
 The Skyway automated people mover system provides airside connections between all five terminals.
 The Subway provides landside connections between the five terminals and the airport hotel.
 Terminals D & E have access to an international arrivals facility, and Terminal D has gates to support super jumbo jets including the Airbus A380 and Boeing 747-8.